 - Primary biliary cirrhosis (liver scarring caused by blocked bile ducts)

 When blood can't flow normally through the portal vein, it takes another path.
 As a result, swollen blood vessels called varices form.
-They develop thin walls that can break and bleed.
+The most important location for these is in the esophagus.
+They develop thin walls that can break and bleed into the esophagus and stomach.

-You may have this surgery if imaging tests such as endoscopy or x-rays show that you have bleeding varices.
+You may have this surgery if imaging tests such as upper GI endoscopy or x-rays show that you have bleeding varices in the esophagus or stomach.
 DSRS surgery reduces pressure on the varices and helps control bleeding.

 Risks for anesthesia and surgery in general are: